Unhide columns, rows and sheet in Excel

 Unhiding the hidden sheet(s)

-To unhide the hidden sheet(s), again you may use these two options as for hiding the sheet.
+To unhide the hidden sheet(s), again you may use these two options for hiding the sheet.

 Right click on the worksheet area and press the “Unhide” option.